phixcn/polkadot/roadmap/implementers-guide/src/protocol-disputes.md

 At some point a validator claims that the `PoV` (proof of validity) - which was distributed with candidate block - for a certain block is invalid.

 Now the dispute can be happening quite some time later than the inclusion, but also right during backing.
-As such the block is stored or more so it's solomon-reed encoded erasure chunks, from which the
+As such the block is stored or more so its Reed-Solomon encoded erasure chunks, from which the
 PoV can be reconstructed.

 A reconstructed PoV can be verified with the defined verification code, that is valid during the session the block was included or backed.